tdegeus/mate-cluster/pages/linux_bash.rst

 .. image:: ../images/file-structure.svg
   :width: 300 px

 The change directory (:command:`cd`) command can be used to navigate through the file-tree by changing the current directory.
 Let us use an example of a file-tree such as displayed above.
-Typically the terminal will start in the user's home folder, i.e.
+Typically the terminal will start in the user's home folder:

 .. code-block:: bash